c-ayd/Cayd.AspNetCore.ExecutionResult/README.md

 Server error (5xx) | Cayd.AspNetCore.ExecutionResult.ServerError

 ## Extras
-For CQRS handlers utilizing the `MediatR` library as well as `FluentValidation`, the validation pipeline can be set up as follows to use this library:
+For CQRS handlers utilizing the `MediatR` library as well as `FluentValidation`, the validation pipeline can be set up as follows to use `ExecBadRequest` automatically when validations fail:
 - Validation Behavior:
 ```csharp
 using Cayd.AspNetCore.ExecutionResult;